Xceptance/xlt-documentation/content/en/load-testing/Advanced/150-results.md

 [^fn3]: This value is only present if the property `xlt.dns.recordAddresses` is set to true, otherwise it is blank.

 {{% note notitle %}}
 Note that the file format might change or be extended in future XLT releases.
-We strive to keep the format compatible with older versions by only adding information.
+We strive to keep the format compatible with older versions by only adding information, but cannot guarantee it.
 {{% /note %}}